 The International University of Sarajevo welcomes applicants from a wide range of educational backgrounds.
-We invite applications from across the globe and from both undergraduate and graduate students interested in the topics related to international relations, conflict analysis and resolution, peace research, security studies, preventing diplomacy, anthropology, international law, history, sociology and ethnicity studies.
-Although most of you will be currently enrolled at a university or college, we also welcome applicants who have been away from education for some years.
-The participants are expected to have developed, or are in the process of developing, some basic background knowledge of and show interest in the Balkans, BiH and post-conflict issues affecting societies after violence.
+We invite applications from across the globe and from both undergraduate and graduate students as well as from young professionals interested in the topics related to transitional justice, international relations, conflict analysis and resolution, peace research, security studies, preventing diplomacy, anthropology, international law, history, sociology and ethnicity studies.
+Although most of you will be currently enrolled at a university or college, we also welcome applicants who have been away from formal education for some years.
+The participants are expected to have developed, or are in the process of developing, some basic background knowledge of and demonstrate their interest in the Balkans, BiH and post-conflict issues affecting societies after politically-motivated violence.

-The summer school will apply an integrative interdisciplinary perspective drawing on a variety of disciplinary approaches inherent to existent methodological frameworks of social sciences.
+The summer school will apply an integrative interdisciplinary perspective drawing upon a variety of disciplinary approaches inherent to existent methodological frameworks of social sciences.
 Its overall aim is to capitalize from the previous academic and professional work and research relating to dealing with the past, transitional justice and reconciliation in post-conflict societies.

 The students will receive a certificate of participation after completion of the summer school.
 Furthermore, we will issue a statement regarding the number of ECTS credits we would assign to this course, based on the number of hours spent in class, preparation time and completed assignments.
 Your university can then evaluate this course and decide whether they will indeed award ECTS credits.

-EUR 250: Three packages are available Local, Silver and Gold.
+EUR 560: Three packages are available Local, Silver and Gold.